tahiri-lab/QSAR/paper/paper.md

 Moreover, broadening the model library of **qsarKit** with advanced models will keep the toolkit at the forefront of QSAR modeling, supporting a wider array of analysis scenarios.

-# Data, Code Availability, and Quality Control
+# Data, code availability, and quality control

 The breastfeeding safety analysis dataset alongside the comprehensive source code are hosted publicly on our GitHub repository.
 For ease of use and wider accessibility, **qsarKit** is also distributed through PyPI, facilitating